f1cheng/MarsExplorer/README.md

 1 2 N---first Mars explorer' begin x/y and direction NORTH
 LMLMLMLMM---L(turn left), R(turn right), M(move forward)

+*Requirement1*
+1. Implement wrapping from one edge of the grid to another. (planets are spheres after all)
+2. Implement obstacle detection before each move to a new square.
+If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point and reports the obstacle.

 *Test Input:*
 5 5
 1 2 N